-The Rotterdam Philharmonic celebrates its centennial!
-Taking the stage for the last time as their music director, Yannick Nézet-Séguin leads the orchestra in a once-in-century grand Jubilee concert featuring the ever-radiant Joyce DiDonato in a dazzling lineup of opera arias by Handel, Mozart, Bellini, and Rossini.
+The Rotterdam Philharmonic celebrates its centennial with a once-in-century grand Jubilee concert featuring the ever-radiant Joyce DiDonato in a dazzling lineup of opera arias by Handel, Mozart, Bellini, and Rossini.
 They top the evening off with Mozart’s ‘Haffner’ Symphony, Berio’s Ritirata notturna di Madrid, and Respighi’s Pini di Roma.
+They are led by Yannick Nézet-Séguin, who conducts the orchestra for the last time as their music director.

 We would like to thank Concert Hall De Doelen for their partnership.